ximlel/2Dshell_LAG_GRP/README.md

 # Copyright
 Original version by Mr. Chen.

-VIP limiter by Mr. Cheng.
+BJ, VIP limiter by Mr. Cheng.

 Copyright © 2018 ximlel.
 See LICENSE for more details.